clemsonciti/workshop-python-intro-to-hadoop/index.md

 ---
 layout: page
-title: Introduction to Linux
+title: Introduction to Hadoop
 ---

 > ## Learning objectives {.objectives}
 >
 > By the end of this workshop, you will be able to
 >
 > 1. Create, manage and navigate files and directories on
->    the linux filesystem.
+>    the Hadoop Distributed File System (HDFS).
-> 2. Chain together linux commands to perform complex tasks
->    such as sorting and filtering.
+> 2. Understand the concept of data locality in distributed system.
+> 3. Understand how big data files are distributed across HDFS and manipulated by MapReduce programming paradigm to facilitate data locality.
-> 3. Write loops to perform repetitive tasks.
+> 3. Write MapReduce Python programs to analyze a large data set.
-> 4. Write shell-scripts to automate tasks.
+> 4. Integrate MapReduce processing with standard Python programs to facilitate complex analysis.

 > ## Prerequesites {.prereq}
->
+> This workshop requires prerequisites knowledges that are equivalent to the following COE workshops:
+> 1. Introduction to research computing on the Palmetto Cluster
-> No prior experience with the Linux
+> 2. Introduction to Linux
-> or command-line is required.
+> 3. Introduction to Python

 ## Contributing

-These lessons are based on the
+These lessons are modeled after the structure of
-[Software Carpentry][swc-lessons] lesson materials, an open source project.
+[Data Carpentry][dc-lessons] lesson materials, an open source project.
-Like Software Carpentry, we welcome contributions of all kinds: new lessons, fixes/improvements to existing material,
+Like Data Carpentry, we welcome contributions of all kinds: new lessons, fixes/improvements to existing material,